FREE ELIGIBILITY CHECKER

 How can apply for Canada Express Entry?

-Anyone can apply: It doesn't matter if you are a skilled worker, a businessperson or a (*French language proficiency (Version 1)*) supporter
+Anyone can apply: It doesn't matter if you are a skilled worker, a businessperson or a (Healthcare and social services occupations (Version 2)) supporter

 Express Entry Prediction of Next Draw: (Trends in Canadian Express Entry in 2025)